A categorical account of the Metropolis-Hastings algorithm: Semiadditive CD categories

-\begin{rem} Given a $\CMon$-enriched category $\C$, it is often useful to consider certain extra compatibility conditions that its additive structure on morphisms may or may not satisfy.
-We catalogue some that are relevant for us here: \begin{itemize} \item $\C$ is \emph{zero-sum-free} if $\P + \Q = 0$ implies $\P = \Q = 0$ \item $\C$ is \emph{zero-monic} if $1 \circ \P = 0$ implies $\P = 0$. \item $\C$ has \emph{no zero divisors} if $\P \otimes \Q = 0$ implies $\P = 0$ or $\Q = 0$ \end{itemize} Note that the last two conditions need additional structure (e.g.\ a CD category) to make sense.
+\begin{remark} For a small number of results below, we will consider $\CMon$-enrichments that satisfy certain additional compatibility conditions.
+For completeness, we give a list here (which can be skipped on a first reading).
+We will say that: \begin{itemize} \item $\C$ is \emph{zero-sum-free} if $\P + \Q = 0$ implies $\P = \Q = 0$; \item $\C$ is \emph{zero-monic} if $1 \circ \P = 0$ implies $\P = 0$ (where recall from \eqref{eq:1del} that $1 = \del$); \item $\C$ has \emph{no zero divisors} if $\P \otimes \Q = 0$ implies $\P = 0$ or $\Q = 0$. \end{itemize} Note that the last two conditions need additional structure (e.g.\ a CD category) to make sense.
 The zero-monic condition was previously introduced in the context of \emph{effectus theory} \cite[Definition 31]{cho2015introduction}.

 It is straightforward to check that being zero-sum-free is equivalent to $0$ being a bottom element with respect to the preorder from Remark \ref{rem:preorder-enrichment}.
 In other words, $\P \leq 0$ implies $\P = 0$.
-Some basic manipulations show that $\sfkern$ satisfies all three of these requirements, and $\Kern$ satisfies the first two. \end{rem}
+Some basic manipulations show that $\sfkern$ satisfies all three of these requirements, and $\Kern$ satisfies the first two. \end{remark}